-In fiscal 2012, our board of directors met seven times, the audit committee met four times, the compensation committee met three times and the governance and nominating committee met three times.
+In fiscal 2013, our board of directors met four times, the audit committee met four times, the compensation committee met three times and the governance and nominating committee met three times.
 The board of directors and the committees acted by unanimous written consent when required during the last fiscal year.
-Each board member attended 75% or more of the aggregate number of meetings of the board, and of the committees on which he or she served, that were held during the period for which he or she was a director or committee member, respectively, except as follows.
-Mr. Hyde and Ms. McCoy each attended 71% of the meetings of the board of directors.
-Mr. Weber attended 33% of the meetings of the compensation committee and 67% of the meetings of the governance and nominating committee.
+Each board member attended 75% or more of the aggregate number of meetings of the board, and of the committees on which he or she served, that were held during the period for which he or she was a director or committee member.
 Although the Company does not have a formal policy requiring members of the board of directors to attend annual shareholder meetings, the Company encourages all directors to attend each annual shareholder meeting.
-Four of the then eight board members were in attendance at our 2012 annual shareholder meeting.
+All of the eight board members were in attendance at our 2013 annual shareholder meeting.